 Emotional self-care comes into play in two ways—how you treat yourself and how you allow others to treat you.
 Earlier in the article, there is a mention of those who give you that “I know how to take care of a baby” look.
-Don’t let the fact that you need the help may cause you to cower back when you don’t agree with something.
+Don’t let the fact that you need help may cause you to cower back when you don’t agree with something.
 You may not want them to go away yet and need them around for a little while longer, but that does NOT give them the right to disrespect you.
 Never be afraid to speak and speak out because internalizing your feelings will make you physically ill if it goes unchecked for too long.

 Not taking proper care of yourself can be an emotional dealbreaker!
 You should have the adult version of everything that you have to care for your baby.
 That may sound strange, but your emotional well-being could depend on it.
 Whether it’s food or bath products, you need things that make you feel good, soothe you, and calm you.
 Refer back to the part above about getting what you need, too.

 Lastly, financial self-care is one that all new moms worry about, especially if their maternity leave is unpaid.
 Believe it or not, there are a few things you can do to lighten your load there.
-Installing a receipt scanning app on your phone helps.
+Installing a receipt-scanning app on your phone helps.
 Usually, these apps help you earn money or gift cards for shopping or paying bills.
 It may not pay your rent but getting into the habit of scanning them can lead to you doing things you haven’t been able to do.
 Like what, you ask?
 You can be a blessing to another new mom, give a gift to a family member, or even save for a rainy day!

 At the end of the day, the first step of self-care after birth is believing that, although this new little life hangs on your every whim, you can get back to being the awesome woman you were and still are as a mother.
 What you show that little one is what they will one day stand on and you want to show them that they have a beautifully healthy mom who loves them enough to love herself just as much!
-Follow these 5 keys to self care and you’ll be on your way to a healthier and happier you as you heal after giving birth.
+Follow these 5 keys to self-care and you’ll be on your way to a healthier and happier you as you heal after giving birth.

-Here are a few other articles to help you get through the first few weeks after bringing home baby.
+Here are a few other articles to help you get through the first few weeks after bringing home a baby.